FIAP-SOAT-G20/hackathon-video-processor-job/README.md

 ## 💬 About

-AWS Lambda function developed for the FIAP Hackathon that processes video files and extracts frames using FFmpeg.
-The service follows Clean Architecture principles and handles video processing in a serverless environment.
+Video processing service developed for the FIAP Hackathon that extracts frames from video files using FFmpeg.
+The service follows Clean Architecture principles and can run both as an AWS Lambda function or as a standalone application for local development and testing.

 ### Key Features